 Transposition of the great arteries involves a discordance between the ventricles a...

 Myalgic encephalomyelitis/chronic fatigue syndrome or ME/CFS, is a complex organic disorder, characterized by profound fatigue and associated marked impairment of both physical and mental functioning.
 Its underlying etiology is undetermined and a curative treatment remains elusive.

 Myeloid sarcomas, also called granulocytic sarcomas, chloromas, or extramedullary myeloid tumors, are rare extramedullary masses comprised of myeloid precursor cells.
-Most commonly, these tumors happen in association with acute myeloid leukemia (AML), but they may also occur with other myeloprol...
+These tumors represent a unique presentation of acute myeloid leukemia (AML), whether in isolation to, preceding, or simultaneous...

 Myoclonic epilepsy with red ragged fibers (MERRF) is a rare, multisystem mitochondrial disorder.

 Patients usually present in late adolescence or early adulthood with 1-3